GMOD/Apollo/docs/Refactor.md

 - Separate History panel into new module
 - Use declare for proper class declarations on SequenceSearch
 - Added colorByCds back to the SequenceTrack
+- Use JBrowse as a submodule instead of a extra part of the Maven download

 Casualties of the refactoring process so far: